Development of the IEP

 - Special factors

-1. Student’s Strengths
+1. Your Child’s Strengths

 Your child’s strengths and interests must be discussed by the IEP team and used as the basis for planning an educational program.
 Strengths and interests can form the framework on which to build new skills and behaviors.
 For example, if your child enjoys helping others, perhaps you can use this strength as encouragement to hand in all assignments and, as a reward, help a younger child with an art project.
-If your child has learning difficulties but is a good speller, perhaps teachers could build your child’s self-esteem by asking him or her to spell words that the rest of the class finds difficult.
+If your child has learning difficulties but is a good speller, perhaps teachers could build your child’s self-esteem by asking them to spell words that the rest of the class finds difficult.

 The IEP team must discuss your concerns related to your child’s education.
 For example, you might be concerned that your child is being bullied, has few friends, is failing general education math, or doesn’t have enough time to move from one class to the next.
 The concern also could be long term.
 Perhaps you fear that your child will become frustrated and drop out of school.
 The IEP team must address these concerns if they have an impact on education.

-3. Results of the Most Recent Evaluation
+3. The Results of the Most Recent Evaluation

 The IEP team will consider the results of your child’s most recent evaluation (initial evaluation or the three-year comprehensive reevaluation) when developing the IEP.